| Browsing

 (i.e. advanced) firewalls utilizing packet filtering

+technologies.
 Keeping up to date with the latest

 patches for your HTTP client helps as well, since